Selfworth

 Why do affirmations make me feel worse instead of better?

-Because when a positive statement is far from what you actually believe, your mind pushes back and the rebuttal often wins, leaving you feeling worse (Wood et al., 2009).
-It's most likely for people who already have low self-esteem.
+When a positive statement is far from what you actually believe, your mind pushes back and the rebuttal often wins, so the words can leave you feeling no better.
+One study found people with low self-esteem felt worse after repeating them (Wood et al., 2009); a later study (Flynn & Bordieri, 2020) didn't reproduce that and found no benefit either.
+The honest read is that there's no good evidence affirmations help a self-critical mind.
 Evidence-based exercises sidestep this by anchoring to real things you did, so there's no claim to disbelieve.

 Are these exercises a replacement for therapy?